-Cards allow you to buy everyday items online, over the phone, or in-person using a line credit.
+Cards allow you to buy everyday items online, over the phone, or in person using a line of credit.
 The card can be charged by physically inserting it or swiping it into a terminal, or entering the card number and expiry date into an online payment form.
 The amount of the purchase will affect the credit available and the account balance.

 You can use credit cards to pay your bills and make online purchases or make online or in-store purchases.
 Merchants send the details of your credit card to the bank.
 Once this is done, the merchant sends the details of your card to the bank.

 Credit card companies will provide you with a period before interest is added to the total amount borrowed.
 The grace period is the period before interest is charged.
 It is usually between 21 and 28 days.